Skip to main content

 Mandatory for incident tickets;

-• Executed troubleshooting steps by your IT support
+• Executed troubleshooting steps

 • Version numbers (POS, CAPP, Suite, Admin)